Marklin2289/polygon-learning/markdown/pyth/PYTH_VISUALIZE_DATA.md

 There is a concise [getting started guide](https://recharts.org/en-US/guide/getting-started) on the recharts website which should bring you up to speed for reading the contents of `components/protocols/pyth/components/Chart.tsx`.
 There isn't anything complicated going on with this component, but let's quickly break down the code for better understanding.

-The beginning of the file is where we import any other code we need, including the antd Select dropdown menu and the recharts components.
-This component has a single `useEffect`, which contains `data` in the dependency array - so any time the `data` changes, this component will re-render.
+We'll import any other code we need at the beginning of the file, including the recharts components.
+This `Chart` component has a single `useEffect`, which contains `data` in the dependency array - so any time the `data` changes, this component will re-render.
 All we're doing is making sure that the data exists by checking that the length is greater than zero, and then setting the domain for our chart data.
 The entire `data` object, as defined in `ChartMock.tsx` will be passed to the rechart `AreaChart` component.
 The rest of this component is effectively passing properties to the components and defining the style of the chart.
 No need to focus on this part unless you're very particular about how the information is displayed.
 You might want to change the colors, or even try a completely different style of chart.
 The recharts library is fast and quite flexible.

 ```tsx
 // components/protocols/pyth/components/Chart.tsx